 Social media rules many things in the digital marketing world; we know that already.
 It’s generally understood that in order to effectively reach a health club audience, including potential and existing members, a gym must be on Facebook.

 Why you ask?
 Well simply put, that’s where all your prospects are.
-Facebook CEO Mark Zuckerberg said the average U.S. consumer spends approximately 40 minutes per day on the social network, according to a 2014 earnings report.
-That’s 40 minutes of scrolling through status updates, commenting and Liking each and every day.
+Facebook CEO Mark Zuckerberg said the average U.S. consumer spends approximately 58 minutes per day on the social network, according to a 2018 earnings report.
+That’s 58 minutes of scrolling through status updates, commenting, sharing, and liking each and every day.

 On the other hand, Facebook – and all social networks for that matter – changes its rules so frequently, sometimes hindering the ability for brands and companies to easily reach their audience.
 Sponsored posts this, Facebook advertisement that.
 Organic reach this, advertising that.
 What does it all mean and is it all worth it?
 Do Facebook fans really even matter anymore?